Dissertation Defense Process

-Please note: For the 2021-2022 academic year, there will be new policies regarding on-campus events and capacity due to the COVID-19 pandemic.
-Departments will be allowed to have in-person defenses so long as they follow specific protocols and have the defense approved first (dependent upon gathering policies in place for Autumn).
-More information about these new policies and guidelines will be sent prior to the Autumn Quarter.
+Please note: Due to the COVID-19 pandemic, departments will be allowed to have in-person defenses so long as they follow specific protocols and have the defense approved first (dependent upon gathering policies in place for that time).
 Additionally, there is no reason to limit remote defenses if that is what the participants want and the department/committee approves.

 The dissertation defense shall be an open presentation by the student on the main aspects of the research reported in the dissertation, followed by questions, comments, and discussion.
 The chair of the dissertation committee or a designee shall act as the moderator of this discussion and shall have discretion to decide whether questions are germane to the topic of the dissertation.
 After discussion is completed, the departmental faculty in attendance and the dissertation committee will decide privately whether the dissertation defense has been satisfactory.

 The dissertation chair or designee will report the results as soon as possible after the dissertation defense to the Dean of Students office by submitting a signed Report of Final Examination and a Dissertation Defense Form.
 If the manuscript is to undergo revisions, the student will be informed of the timeframe in which the revisions are to be completed.